On this page:

 The committee meets monthly.
 Most meetings are around two-hours long and held online.
 Three to four times per year, the CENNZ committee meets in Wellington for two full days.
 Committee members are expected to attend wherever possible as some of our most crucial mahi occurs kanohi ki te kanohi.
 Travel expenses are reimbursed.

 Specific portfolios or roles within the committee require attention and work between committee meetings.
 Time commitment ranges from 4 to 8 hours per week, depending on the portfolio.
-The ability to develop and critique documents are valuable skills.
+The ability to develop and critique documents is a valuable skill.
 Each committee member writes short regional journal reports and facilitates dialogue between committee work and important regional developments and issues.

 - 13/14 August